 4. TERM OF CONTRACT:

-4.1 This Contract shall become effective on September 1, 2028, to provide for obligations required to initiate service in advance of the date of initial service, including, but not limited to, advance funding obligations defined under the Advancement of Funds Contract.
-This Contract shall remain in effect through September 30, 2048, provided that this Contract is not terminated prior to September 30, 2048, and the Contractor is not in default hereunder as of September 30, 2048.
+4.1 This Contract shall become effective on September 1, 2028, to provide for obligations required to initiate service in advance of the date of initial service, including, but not limited to, any advance funding obligations defined under WAPA’s Advancement of Funds Contract No. 98-DSR-10870, also known as Bureau of Reclamation’s Contract No. 8-CU-30-P1148 (if Contractor is a party to such).
+This Contract shall remain in effect through September 30, 2048, provided that this Contract is not terminated prior to September 30, 2048 in accordance with Sections ??, in accordance with Sections ??.

 4.2 The date of initial service hereunder shall be October 1, 2028.